Photolithography: Exposure and developing

 After prebaking, the photoresist is exposed to a pattern of intense light.
 The exposure to light causes a chemical change that allows some of the photoresist to be removed by a special solution, called "developer" by analogy with photographic developer.
 Positive photoresist, the most common type, becomes soluble in the developer when exposed; with negative photoresist, unexposed regions are soluble in the developer.

 A post-exposure bake (PEB) is performed before developing, typically to help reduce standing wave phenomena caused by the destructive and constructive interference patterns of the incident light.
 In deep ultraviolet lithography, chemically amplified resist (CAR) chemistry is used.
-This process is much more sensitive to PEB time, temperature, and delay, as most of the "exposure" reaction (creating acid, making the polymer soluble in the basic developer) actually occurs in the PEB.
+This resist is much more sensitive to PEB time, temperature, and delay, as the resist works by creating acid when it is hit by photons, and then undergoes an "exposure" reaction (creating acid, making the polymer soluble in the basic developer, and performing a chemical reaction catalyzed by acid) which mostly occurs in the PEB.

 The develop chemistry is delivered on a spinner, much like photoresist.
 Developers originally often contained sodium hydroxide (NaOH).
 However, sodium is considered an extremely undesirable contaminant in MOSFET fabrication because it degrades the insulating properties of gate oxides (specifically, sodium ions can migrate in and out of the gate, changing the threshold voltage of the transistor and making it harder or easier to turn the transistor on over time).
 Metal-ion-free developers such as tetramethylammonium hydroxide (TMAH) are now used.
+The temperature of the developer might be tightly controlled using jacketed (dual walled) hoses to within 0.2 °C. The nozzle that coats the wafer with developer may influence the amount of developer that is necessary.

 The resulting wafer is then "hard-baked" if a non-chemically amplified resist was used, typically at 120 to 180 °C for 20 to 30 minutes.
 The hard bake solidifies the remaining photoresist, to make a more durable protecting layer in future ion implantation, wet chemical etching, or plasma etching.

 From preparation until this step, the photolithography procedure has been carried out by two machines: the photolithography stepper or scanner, and the coater/developer.
-The two machines are usually installed side by side.
+The two machines are usually installed side by side, and are "linked" together.